mobiusml/Ola/README.md

 ## 📢 News

+- 🚀[19/2/2025] We release the huggingface demo of Ola, try the advanced omni-modal model on your own!

 - 🔥[18/2/2025] The training data, training script for Ola-7b is released!

 - 🎉[07/2/2025] The Ola is released!
 Check our [project page](https://ola-omni.github.io), [model weights](https://huggingface.co/THUdyh/Ola-7b), [arXiv paper](https://arxiv.org/pdf/2502.04328) for the strong omni-modal understanding model!